fkemps/FortiPoC-Toolkit-for-GCP/README.md

 ```
 Welcome to FortiPoc Toolkit for Google Cloud Platform
-Looks like your first run or no defaults available.
+This is your first time use of gcpcmd.sh and no preferences are set.
 Let's set them!
-Provide your initials : fl
+Provide your initials e.g. fl : fl
-Provide GCP instance label F(irst)LASTNAME e.g. jdoe : flastname
+Provide your name to lable instanced e.g. flastname : flastname.    <<===firstname letter + lastname
-Provide GCP groupname for shared instances (optional) :
+Provide a groupname for shared instances (optional) :
 Provide your region 1) Asia, 2) Europe, 3) America : 2
-Provide your GCP billing project ID : Your-GCP-Project-ID
+Provide your GCP billing project ID [cse-projects-000000] :
+Provide your GCP service account [00000000-compute@developer.gserviceaccount.com] :
-GCP license server IP (if available) :
+IP-address of FortiPoC license server (if available) :
 ```

 ### Build Config Template
-To create an example config file you can issue `./gcpcmd.sh -c`.
+To create an example config file you can issue `./gcpcmd.sh -b`.
 This will create a fpoc-example.conf template file which can be use to create workload specific config files.

 Copy fpoc-example.conf to conf directory with an descriptive name for your workload.
-You will need this file for the Build option via -c conf/fpoc-fwb-workshop.conf as an example.
+You will need this file for the Build option via -b conf/fpoc-fwb-workshop.conf as an example.

 ```
 # Uncomment and speficy to override user defaults
-#GCPPROJECT="Your-GCP-Project-ID"
+#GCPPROJECT="cse-projects-000000"
+#GCPSERVICEACCOUNT="000000000-compute@developer.gserviceaccount.com"
 #FPPREPEND="fl"
 #LABELS="fortipoc=,owner=flastname"
 #LICENSESERVER=""